yoep/AutomaticRoadblock/README.md

 ![Version](https://img.shields.io/github/v/tag/yoep/AutomaticRoadblock?label=version)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-Automatic Roadblocks allows the dispatching of roadblocks during a pursuit based on a selected pursuit level.
+Automatic Roadblocks allow the dispatching of roadblocks during a pursuit based on a selected pursuit level.
 When roadblocks are deployed, custom scanner audio is played as well as for the indication that the pursuit level is automatically increased.

 ## Features